PatrickEneche/PatrickEneche/README.md

 # Hi!
 Nice to meet you...
 I am an actionable research enthusiast; passionate about understanding broad environmental phenomena and climate change-related subjects.
-Meeting and collaborating with individuals, stakeholders and teams from diverse multidisciplinary settings is my core forté.
+Meeting and collaborating with individuals, stakeholders and teams from diverse multidisciplinary settings are my core forté.

 ## 👨🏻‍💻 About Me

-✅ Easygoing and loves to open-up new research fronts.
+✅ Easygoing and loves to open up new research fronts.

 🎯 Best moments remain when engaging with stakeholders, researchers and the public, including non-experts.

-🎓 Holds a B.Sc Geography and Urban Planning and an M.Sc. in Environmental Management.
+🎓 Holds a B.Sc. in Geography and Urban Planning and an M.Sc. in Environmental Management.

 💼 Have over 10 years experience in geospatial applications - GIS, GPS and Remote Sensing technologies.